desiderati/commons/README.md

 - Created a new converter to handle messages while logging on AWS CloudWatch.

 #### [2.3.8] - 2020-05-21
-- Added handling for UndeclaredThrowableException.
+- Added handling for **UndeclaredThrowableException**.

 #### [2.3.7] - 2020-05-19
 - Some code review.

 #### [2.3.6] - 2020-05-14
-- Fixed a bug related to the banner.txt file creation.
-There's a bug with the Maven Flatten Plugin, which replaces the placeholders when defined inside the <profile> tag.
+- Fixed a bug related to the `banner.txt` file creation.
+  There's a bug with the Maven Flatten Plugin, which replaces the placeholders when defined inside the `<profile>` tag.

 #### [2.3.5] - 2020-05-08
 - Configured the Maven Flatten Plugin.
-The ${revision} placeholder will only work if you use this plugin.
+The `${revision}` placeholder will only work if you use this plugin.
   See: https://blog.soebes.de/blog/2017/04/02/maven-pom-files-without-a-version-in-it/

 #### [2.3.4] - 2020-05-08 (Do not use this version, it will not work!)
-- Configured the ${revision} placeholder.
+- Configured the `${revision}` placeholder.
 - Configured the Maven Version Plugin, which will be responsible for updating the POM version.

 #### [2.3.3] - 2020-04-30